 The Panorama of the European Film is an annual event that was launched by Misr International Films in 2004, and was incorporated under Zawya in 2014.
-Over a period of 11 days , the Panorama showcases a selection of more than 50 of the latest award-winning films from Europe (features, documentaries, shorts, animation).
+Over a period of 11 days, the Panorama showcases some of the latest award-winning feature and documentary films as well as cinematic landmarks and classics from all over Europe.
 Additionally, it offers a parallel program that includes workshops and masterclasses with international film industry guests.

 Main Narrative Features

 A selection of the latest European films that gained global recognition through international festivals, as well as independent productions.
 With films coming from all over Europe, the selection aims to illustrate the richness and diversity of its cinema.